• Home

 Since I learned how to cook chuck eye steak, this iron skillet has been on my wishlist just for the silicone holder.
 It’s cheaper to buy the skillet with the holder than without (go fig) and it’s a nice option to have since you’ll be handling the skillet quite a bit from stovetop to oven.

-Update: I feel a little ignorant for not know this but you can order the silicone hot pan covers by themselves without having to buy a new pan.
+Update: I feel a little ignorant for not know this but you can order the silicone hot pan covers by themselves from an online merchant without having to buy a new pan.

 Silicone Iron Skillet Handle CoverSilicone Iron Skillet Handle CoverSilicone Iron Skillet Handle Cover

-This is good news for your wallet and for those of us who have heirloom cast iron that we love to use.
+This is good news for your wallet and for those of us who have an heirloom cast iron skillet that we love to use.
 I just ordered one!

 chuck eye steaks cooking in an iron skillet